btafarelo/sso/README.md

 Single Sign On Solution
 -
-    Protect static and dynamic of any kind with Keycloak and mod_openid_auth is the easer way to keep the authentication centralized and distritube the authorization by the servers without any customization using only the standard solution.
+    Protect static and dynamic content with Keycloak and mod_openid_auth is the easer way to keep the authentication centralized and authorization offline on the servers without any code customization or usage of libraries.

-    The Keycloak will authenticate the user when they try to access any content at the first time, that usally will be a frontend resource.
+    Keycloak will authenticate the user when they try to access any content at the first time, that usually will be a frontend resource.
 This authentication is made by the HTML Login Form and afterwards all the requests will have the access token on the request headers added automatically by the reverse proxy.
-The access token will never be accessible by the client and it will only see the mod_auth_openid cookie.
+The access token will never be accessible by the client, an mod_auth_openid cookie is the only piece on client.

 Running the project
 -
-    It was made with Docker to make all the process simple and able to run with any operational system installing anything else than Docker.
+    This solution is implemented on Docker, ready to go

     git clone https://github.com/btafarelo/sso.git